DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 To modify each individual block-state of an item, you must specify each individual blockstate.
 Additional blockstates cannot be specified.
 When specifying blockstate models, the relative folder directs to the `Models` directory, located at `\assets\minecraft\models\`.
-Adjusting these are not covered in this guide.
+Adjusting these is not covered in this guide.

 ### Inside The Models Folder Directory